yemyatthein/Parts-Thesis-UniBonn/README.md

-University of Bonn, master thesis-related
+#Data Analysis Framework (Utilities/Helpers/etc)

-- Some part of source codes from my thesis, purely for sharing with my colleagues, not gonna be useful for others anyway.
+Some part of source codes from my Master thesis at University of Bonn, Germany.
+Intended to share with my colleagues, not gonna be useful for others anyway.
+The thesis works revolve around data processing and analysis of the app called Menthal (https://menthal.org).
+It is a behavioral analysis of smart phone users' behaviors.

+P.S.
 Have a look in the notes.txt for some brief information @konradb